FRC2834/blackhawks-scouting/docs/config.md

 If the value of the widget can be modified using the keyboard.
 By default `false`.

+`buttonColor`: color

+The color of the increment and decrement buttons.

 #### Stopwatch

 `startLabel`, `lapLabel`, `stopLabel`: string